tkilla64/eurorack/README.md

 3340-vco:
 Voltage Controlled Oscillator based on the AS3340.

+909-hihat:
+This is the classic TR-909 Hi Hat with the crispy lo-fi samples that we all love.

 909-kick:
 TR-909 kick based on the Hex Inverter NeinOhNein Bass Drum with all mods included.